MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 A cross platform plugin for displaying local notifications.

->[!IMPORTANT]
-> Given how quickly the Flutter ecosystem evolves, the minimum Flutter SDK version will be bumped occasionally to make it easier to maintain the plugin.
-Note that the official plugins already follow a similar approach.
-If this affects your applications (e.g., you need to support an older OS version), you may need to consider maintaining your own fork.

 ## 📱 Supported platforms

 * **Android+**.
 Uses the [NotificationCompat APIs](https://developer.android.com/reference/androidx/core/app/NotificationCompat) so it can be run older Android devices